(Last updated: March 6, 2018)

 When done with the basic install (and you've read the basic Eclipse user manual!), you can “Install New Software...” to add some of Eclipse's optional features.
 When done with that, explore the Eclipse Marketplace to find and install some very useful add-ons.
 For example, I installed EclEmma code coverage tool (may be included by default in current versions), SpotBugs (formerly called FindBugs), and others.
 (You find both of these commands under the Help menu.)
-Do not go overboard and install too much; you can always install more later.
+Do not go overboard and install too much at first; you can always install more later.

-(As with Eclipse, if you don't install the bundled copies of Glassfish and other tools, NetBeans won't know about your previously installed versions of those tools, until you update the defaults.
+(As with Eclipse, if you don't install the bundled copies of Glassfish4 and other tools, NetBeans won't know about your previously installed versions of those tools, until you update the defaults.
 As with Eclipse, I recommend using Java 8 and the Wildfly Java EE server, version 10 (not “11”!), which should work well with NetBeans 8.2.)

 When done, launch NetBeans and run the menu item “Help→Check for Updates”.
 After installing updates (and restarting NetBeans), you may need to update or install additional plugins.
 To update or install plugins, use the “tools→Plugins” menu.
 Make sure you install at least Git, if not installed by default (depends on the version of NetBeans you install).

 NetBeans now installs Git and some other versioning system clients by default, so they don't show as plugins.